pujols/OSU_CSE_5524_2025SP/HW_1_programming_set/HW_1_programming/Readme.md

 * Download or clone this repository.

+  You will see a PPT and PDF named `HW1`, which provides useful information for the homework assignment.

 * You will see two Python scripts: `main.py` and `numpy_example.py`.

 * You will see a folder `for_display`, which simply contains some images used for display here.